chandantiwari1/students-portal/README.md

 run `npm start`

+## Add your Profile
+# go to CONTRIBUTORS-directory
+Add file your_name.md
+Add your details

+# Go to  CONTRIBUTION.MD
+Add your profile

+run `npm start`

 📝 [MUST READ](./wiki/Guidelines-for-Contributing) before contributing to this repository.

 > Any further issues regarding the monorepo aspect: Look up turborepo